|

 R.E.
 Schult. & Idrobo

-An anthurium that grows like a vine!
+An Anthurium that grows like a vine!

-Janice and I had the opportunity to spend some time with Dr. Tom Croat at the
+Janice and I had the opportunity to spend some time with

 Missouri Botanical Garden in St. Louis during October, 2006.
 In addition to the enormous Climatron which is quite literally a rain forest under glass, the garden

-maintains several research greenhouses where rare and exotic plants are studied.
+maintains several research greenhouses where rare and exotic plants are studied

 by Dr. Croat.
 While I was busily snapping photos of